Skip to content

 return obj.status_explanation

 list_cell_tooltip_fields is opt-in.
-PowerCRUD only calls get_list_cell_tooltip(...) for rendered list fields or properties named in that list, and silently ignores configured names that are not actually visible in the table.
-Return plain text or None.
+PowerCRUD only calls the named hook methods for rendered list fields or properties named in the mapping, and silently ignores configured names that are not actually visible in the table.
+Each hook receives the row object and should return plain text for the tooltip, or None when that row should not show a semantic tooltip.

 Hook-backed semantic list-cell tooltip text may include newline characters when a tooltip should display as multiple lines.
-That multiline rendering is limited to semantic list-cell tooltips returned by get_list_cell_tooltip(...); header-help and other tooltip surfaces keep their existing behavior.
+That multiline rendering is limited to semantic list-cell tooltips returned by the configured hook; header-help and other tooltip surfaces keep their existing behavior.

 Tooltip behavior stays layered: